spring-media/exercise-docker-registry/README.md

 ####Exercise:

-We want to have an own Docker Registry to be able to host our docker images installed in a virtual machine.
+We want to have an own Docker Registry to be able to host our docker images.
+In order to experiment with the registry, we need to have it installed in a virtual machine.

 ####Acceptance criteria: